 Alerts - Alerts of possible deployments will be sent to the 53rd AWRO up to 5 days before deployment, with a copy to CARCAH, in order to help with preparations.
-Most of these will be cancelled.
+Rick Lumpkin (PhOD) will be the primary point of contact for coordination with the 53rd WRS and CARCAH.